zhuhang-jasper/baser-react/readme.md

 Sample: https://zhuhangsirs.azurewebsites.net/wordbaser/simulator.html

 ### Enhancements
-- Able to pre-defined letters to board via JavaScript*
+- Able to pre-define letters to board via JavaScript.
+See tip\*\*
 - Updated dictionary for more words (~396K)
 - Swap color sides
 - Clear selected words traced on the board
 - *TODO: Save/Load snapshot of board information*

 ### Known Issues
-1. Pre-defined letters do not take effect immediately.
-You have to traverse through all letters ONCE.
+1. Pre-defined letters do not rendered into react component.
+See tip\*\*
+2. Clear button did not clean in proper way.

 **Tip: Click the first letter (top left) and keep hitting 'TAB' button until you reach the last letter (bottom right).**

-2. Clear button did not clean in proper way.

 ### How to use
 1. npm install